gojue/ecaptureQ/README.md

 **Real-time & Responsive View**: Displays network requests in real-time and automatically switches between a desktop table view and a mobile card view based on the device.

+**Advanced Packet Filtering**: Filter captured packets using custom SQL queries with support for simple conditions or complex full SQL statements.
+Perfect for focusing on specific traffic patterns, processes, or payload content.

 **Cross-Platform & Dual-Mode**: Runs as an all-in-one tool on Linux/Android, and as a remote client on Windows/macOS/Linux to connect to a server.

 **Secure, Lightweight, and Native Experience**: Built with Rust on the backend for memory safety and native performance.